ideal-lab5/idn-sdk/contracts/idn-example-consumer-contract/README.md

 ## License

 Licensed under the Apache License, Version 2.0.
+See the [LICENSE](../../LICENSE) file for details.